tboydston/wrapsql/ReadMe.md

 Select data from a table. <br><br>
 **table:** Table to select from.<br>
 **columns:** Accepts either an array of columns to return or '*' to return all columns. <br>
-**where:** Object of where conditions, Array defining custom comparison, or string of customer where conditions.
+**where:** Object of where conditions, Array defining custom comparison, or string of custom where conditions.
 Default comparison is 'AND' default operator '='.
 See  examples below for details.).
 May Be False to exclude.<br>
 **orderBy:** Column you would like to order by.
 May Be False to exclude.<br>
 **order:** Order of results ('ASC','DESC').
 May Be False to exclude.<br>
 **limit:** Number of results to return.
 May Be False to exclude.<br>
 **offset:** Number of rows to offset before return results.
 May Be False to exclude.<br>
 **groupBy:** Column to group results by.
 May Be False to exclude.<br>

-###**where:** comparisons can be represented the following ways.
+**where:** comparisons can be represented the following ways.

 ```